tdwg/website-migration-2022/conferences/2022/working-sessions/index.md

 # Schedule
+The calendar below will display the schedule of sessions.
+Begin by using the controls in the upper left (below the title) to navigate the week of 6 November.
+Note that you need to scroll through the hours of the day (up and down) to see all sessions.
+The displayed time zone of this calendar is UTC (00:00).
+You can view your local time for an event by clicking on the event and in the pop-up, clicking either "more details" or "copy to my calendar."
+Alternatively, you can import the entire schedule of sessions by importing this [ics file](https://calendar.google.com/calendar/ical/7439a042f07a82eea86e36ba52e8eac38e30a09f9535b2c477a6066f2024888f%40group.calendar.google.com/public/basic.ics), or clicking the "+Google Calendar" in the lower right.

-The latest schedule has been posted as a Google spreadsheet.
-See the [TDWG 2022 November Working Sessions Schedule](https://docs.google.com/spreadsheets/d/1pX24tUL52zPZFv9_GzWAho-5LcMa1AhJe3710q4_8cU/edit?usp=sharing).
-Three time zones are listed for start times of each session.
-The sessions are listed below in temporal order and each session has a link that will show the time in your local time zone.
+In addition, the sessions are listed below in chronological order, and each session has a link that will show the time in your local time zone.
+Please note, **the time for the MIDS session has been updated.** \[-Ed@2022-11-04T18:30UTC]

+<iframe src="https://calendar.google.com/calendar/embed?height=800&wkst=1&bgcolor=%23ffffff&ctz=UTC&mode=WEEK&src=NzQzOWEwNDJmMDdhODJlZWE4NmUzNmJhNTJlOGVhYzM4ZTMwYTA5Zjk1MzViMmM0NzdhNjA2NmYyMDI0ODg4ZkBncm91cC5jYWxlbmRhci5nb29nbGUuY29t&color=%23EF6C00" style="border:solid 1px #777" width="800" height="800" frameborder="0" scrolling="no"></iframe><br />

-Time zone differences across our global community make it unavoidable that some sessions of interest may occur well outside of normal working hours or during the middle of the night for some.
+Time zone differences across our global community make it inevitable that some sessions of interest will occur outside normal working hours, or during the middle of the night, for some who would like to particpate.
 Each session will be recorded and made available for later viewing.
-Session organizers are encouraged to use shared notes to enable asynchronous participation.
-Links will be added to the descriptions below after the live session.
+Session organizers have been encouraged to use shared notes to enable asynchronous participation.
+Links to videos and notes will be added to the descriptions below after the live session.

 # Registration and how to support the conference
 [Registration is available through Zoom](https://us06web.zoom.us/meeting/register/tZYrf-2pqj8jH9PST-k6ZmZWTPecwjSejmgf).
 Registration is required to participate in the online event, but it is free.
 A single registration will allow you to attend any of the sessions.
 When you register, please answer "Yes" for any meetings you will attend.
 This is not binding, but will give the meeting organizers an idea of how many to expect.
 (You do not need to answer "No" for meetings you are not planning to attend.)

 The services required to run an online conference, however, are not free.
-We encourage all participants to join TDWG [as an individual member](https://zohosecurepay.com/checkout/wc9vqum-8am1lyxy1fswt/Individual-TDWG-Membership) or through an [institutional membership](https://www.tdwg.org/about/membership/#institutional%20members%202021_1).
+We encourage all participants to [become TDWG members](https://www.tdwg.org/about/membership/) either as individuals or through their institution.

 # Sessions